astricklandd/golfing-wizards/README.md

 ----

 Comments / Narrative
-in ECHO, we combined games into one repo/app in GOLF, we are gonna combine the ALL into one single REPO.
+in ECHO, we combined games into one repo/app <br> in GOLF, we are gonna combine the ALL into one single REPO.
 Yikes.
-What could go wrong.
+What could go wrong.<br> First, we need a good, single homepage layout with a clean header, nav area, content area: description + list of games footer you can has!

+old golf
-First, we need a good, single homepage layout with a clean header, nav area content area: description + list of games footer you can has! old golf open up an external page in a modal: c/p exampele buid cards and links from data object (arraay): c/p exmaple build cards from json data object: c/p example
+open up an external page in a modal: c/p exampele buid cards and links from data object (arraay): c/p exmaple build cards from json data object: c/p example